Diarrhea and Vomiting in Children

 Vomiting is a very common yet non-specific symptom in children.
-There can be many causes behind your child’s vomiting episode, and there are many causes, ranging from common and self-limiting ones, to very serious life-threatening ones.
+There can be many causes behind your child’s vomiting episode, and there are many consequences, ranging from common and self-limiting ones, to very serious life-threatening ones.

 Vomiting is most commonly caused by a virus infection of the digestive system, also known as viral gastroenteritis, which often results in diarrhoea as well.
 Less commonly, it can also be due to a bacterial infection of the digestive system (by bacteria such as Salmonella).
 Depending on your child’s age and symptoms, there are many other possible causes of vomiting, including gastro-oesophageal reflux in infants, acute appendicitis, intestinal obstruction, meningitis/encephalitis (brain infection), brain tumour/bleeding, urinary tract infection, middle ear infection, pneumonia (lung infection), bacteremia (blood infection), toxins/poisoning, diabetic ketoacidosis, acute myocarditis etc.

 It is therefore of paramount importance that your child, who is vomiting, gets a proper assessment by his/her doctor to make sure that there are no serious red flag symptoms/signs which may suggest the serious causes.

 - Virus: The most common cause of acute diarrhoea in children is acute gastroenteritis, most of the time caused by viruses (e.g. rotavirus, norovirus), especially in children in developed countries like Singapore.
 The virus is often acquired when it spreads the family or in childcare/schools.